OutSystems/OSBarcodeLib-Android/docs/README.md

 	- QR Code

 The `OSBARCController` class provides the main feature of the library, which is the **Barcode Scanner**, to be detailed in the following sections.
-The `OSBARCScanLibraryFactory` provides a way to create a instance of `OSBARCScanLibraryInterface`, which an implementation for ML Kit and another for ZXing.
+The `OSBARCScanLibraryFactory` provides a way to create a instance of `OSBARCScanLibraryInterface`, which has an implementation for ML Kit and another for ZXing.

 ## Index